230522-JavaReactAWS/BankingSystemProject2Team3/README.md

 # BankingSystemProject2Team3
  The Banking System will function as an emulation of a real-world banking system.
+Core features of all banking systems are available for end users, such as creating an account(s), depositing and withdrawal from a user’s accounts, and the ability to transfer funds between accounts.
+Users also have the functionality to view and update their personal information on a dedicated page.
+At least 4 additional functionalities will be added to the Banking System’s user stories.